Backpacking Baffin Island Part 2: The Day We Crossed the Arctic Circle

 Day two showed up ready to impress.
 The breeze stayed, but the skies cleared completely, revealing Mount Odin, Tirokwa Peak, and Thor Peak in full view — a lineup of giants.
 But honestly, the biggest moment wasn’t the scenery.
 It was crossing the Arctic Circle on foot.

 It’s tough to describe that feeling.
 It doesn’t hit all at once.
 It sneaks up on you.
-One minute you’re walking, the next you realize you’ve stepped across a line that most people only ever see on a map.
+One minute you’re walking, and the next, you realize you’ve stepped across a line that most people only ever see on a map.
 Thor in front of us, Schwarzenbach Falls roaring behind us, and a good friend beside me — that moment is burned in.

-Again, I could hear Trevor, in disbelief..."I can't believe we are really here!"
+Again, I could hear Trevor, in disbelief, say, "I can't believe we are really here!"

 We’d heard from a small group we crossed paths with (rare for Auyuittuq) that the Thor emergency shelter can be brutally windy, so we kept an eye out for a better spot.